This review provides everything you need to know about a pamper session at Soak Bathhouse West End.

 Walking outside, I was surprised at how small the area was.
 There sure were a lot of people for the small rooftop space.
 I also felt we were well above the general age group, with most people looking to be at least 20 years younger than us.

-Each soak session lasts for 90 minutes.
+Each soak session lasts for 60 or 90 minutes.

 Steam and Sauna Rooms